It’s impossible to predict the weather. Stay prepared on your next trip by packing one of the best rain jackets for women!

 Best Uses: Hiking

-No doubt, you’ll get better rain performance out of a more expensive model.
-But the Marmot Women’s Precip Jacket does what it does well—all while remaining affordable for travellers.
-At the jacket’s core is Marmot’s PreCip Dry Touch fabric, an upgraded technology that provides better waterproofing and breathability than its predecessors.
-Seam-tape further enhances the watertightness of the jacket.
+No doubt, you’ll get better performance out of a more expensive rain jacket.
+But the Marmot Precip Jacket does what it does well.
+(All while remaining affordable for travellers.)

 Weight: 13.5 oz.

 With its Gore-Tex Paclite fabric, the Marmot Minimalist is a (small) step ahead of its PreCip brother.
 It’s ahead of the curve when it comes to performance and helping you stay dry.

 The style follows its name.
 It’s simple yet sporty, holding its own on both the trails and the streets.

 The Marmot Minimalist adds taped seams to the mix.
 They provide deeper water-tightness to keep you dry on rainy days.
 Battening down the adjustable hood and chin guard helps further divert the rain away from your hair and face.
 If the fabric is still leaving you clammy, open up the underarm pit zips for extra airflow.

 Despite all its good features, the pockets on the Minimalist are a weak point.
 They lack a watertight and water-resistant zipper.
 Heavy downpours will leave the insides of the pockets drenched.
 (No iPhones allowed, I’m afraid!)